 - expressing openly and honestly when emotions come up and are being released, esp. your needs

 7. Listening to the Body’s Messages.

 In our culture, pain is viewed as an enemy to be avoided.
 A radical shift in thinking would be to treat pain as an ally or messenger sending important signals from our central intelligence or subconscious mind.
 Messaging that something is out of balance and needs our attention.

 What I am proposing is for you to listen and trust your body, focus your attention on the discomfort, and instead ‘be with it‘.
 Ask it what it is trying to tell us rather than resisting, ignoring it, numbing, masking, and or denying/avoiding the real root cause of the problem.
 There are no long-term benefits to this approach.
 In fact, things will progressively become worse as time goes on.

 I think you will find that this system does not fail you.
 We have been blessed with these amazing facilities.
 Fragile yet resilient bodies.
 With incredible intelligence and capacity for healing.
 Now, if we all could listen to it with the diligence it deserves.

 8. Synergistic Integrative Therapies.

-It’s best to not wait until your body is broken, to fix it.
-These same 8 ways to maximizing results are also the same protocols for prevention.
+It’s best not to wait until your body is broken to fix it.
+These same 8 ways to maximize results are also the same protocols for prevention.
 All of what I have referenced here will optimize any of the bodywork efforts you have been taking.
-Make self-care a priority in your life by building it into your schedule and to your monthly budget.
+Make self-care a priority in your life by building it into your schedule and your monthly budget.

 Cheers to embodied living!
 May we all be in gratitude for our wondrous bodies.